 Winter is a beautiful time of year.
 With all the hustle and bustle of the holiday season it can be easy to overlook winter preparation for your fountain.
-If you live in an area where you do not anticipate temperatures to drop to freezing, you can maintain your fountain as usual; however, if you live in an area that is anticipating freezing temperatures, you should winterize your fountain to protect the fountain and its components.
+If you live in an area where you do not anticipate temperatures to drop to freezing, you can maintain your fountain as usual; however, if you live in an area that is anticipating freezing temperatures, you should winterize your fountain to protect the fountain, pumps, and its components.
 Luckily, winter fountain maintenance is simple and can be completed in a short period of time with these three simple steps.

 The number one way to protect your fountain is to drain all water.
 Fountains are typically created with weather resistant materials, but they could become cracked or damaged as freezing water could expand and crack the structure of the fountain.
 The simplest way to remove water from your fountain is to take your fountain pump and attach tubing to the outlet.
 By placing the pump in the lowest basin and run the tubing to a flower bed or a bucket, you can quickly empty your fountain and control where the water is going.
 As a reminder, for this step, you will want to be present to insure the the pump does not run dry once the fountain has been emptied.
 If there is some water your pump is not able to reach utilize a towel or other absorbent material to remove all water from the fountain.